matthewjburton/comfort-airlines/documents/functional-specification.md

           There is example usage below the function

 [ schema.sql ]
-Purpose: Build the infrastructure of the tables
-Author:  Matt Burton and Ryan Hirscher
+-- Purpose: Removes all tables from the database and recreates them using the schema below -- Authors: Matt Burton and Ryan Hirscher
-Notes:   Currently finalized, built for predesigned routes.
-Execute: Run or restart docker, it will build automatically
-         -Visit the README for running docker
+-- Execute: 1.
+Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>
+--
+--              docker exec -it mariadb-container mariadb -u admin -p cloudnine --
+--          2. To execute the populate-aircraft-table.sql file: source <file/path/file_name.sql>
+--
+--              source /docker-entrypoint.initdb.d/schema.sql

 [ populate-airports-table.sql ]
-Purpose: Removes all entries from the airports table
+-- Purpose: Removes all entries from the airports table then inserts all of the airports in the list below -- Author:  Matt Burton
+-- Execute: 1.
+Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>
+--
+--              docker exec -it mariadb-container mariadb -u admin -p cloudnine --
+--          2. To execute the populate-airport-table.sql file: source <file/path/file_name.sql>
+--
+--              source /docker-entrypoint.initdb.d/populate-airport-table.sql

+[ populate-aircraft-table.sql ]
-         then inserts all of the airports in the list below
-Author:  Matt Burton
+-- Purpose: Removes all entries from the aircraft table then inserts all of the aircraft in the list below -- Author:  Justin Chen and Matt Burton
-Notes:   The list does not include paris
-         Populations should be changed from the number in millions to the actual value
-Execute: 1.
-Move to the comfort-airlines/ directory
-         2. Copy this file from the repository into the docker using: docker cp <local_file_path> <container_name_or_id>:<container_path>

-             docker cp populate-airports-table.sql mariadb-container:/tmp/

-         3. Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>
+-- Execute: 1.
+Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>
+--

-             docker exec -it mariadb-container mariadb -u admin -p cloudnine
+--              docker exec -it mariadb-container mariadb -u admin -p cloudnine --

-         4. To execute the populate-airports-table.sql file: source <file_name.sql>
+--          2. To execute the populate-aircraft-table.sql file: source <file/path/file_name.sql>
+--

-             source /tmp/populate-airports-table.sql
+--              source /docker-entrypoint.initdb.d/populate-aircraft-table.sql

 ### User Manual

 - How client can make and run
 - Clear concise manual on surface level goals, usage, and reveals
 - How to read and understand what is happening in simulation
-- How to generate a route from one airport to any other airport (without input complex queries)
+- How to lookup a route from one airport to any other airport (without input complex queries)
 - Application is simple and straightforward

 ### Database